nRF24/RF24/docs/pico_sdk.md

 ## Using different pins for the SPI bus
 Initially (without modification), the SPI bus uses the default pins defined in the Pico SDK repository's [pico-sdk/src/boards/include/boards/\<board_name>.h files](https://github.com/raspberrypi/pico-sdk/tree/master/src/boards/include/boards).
-However, the some boards (by Pimoroni and Sparkfun) do not define the necessary pins to use as defaults.
+However, the some boards do not define the necessary pins to use as defaults.
 This can be rememdied using either project source code or build-time configuration.

 @warning There is no support for software driven SPI on RP2040 based boards at this time.
 If someone is so inclined to implement this using the Pico SDK's PIO (Programable Input